Olympia (Paris)

 The hall was opened in 1893 by one of the two co-creators of the Moulin Rouge venue, and saw many opera, ballet, and music hall performances.
 Theatrical performances declined in the late 1920s and the Olympia was converted into a cinema, before re-opening as a venue in 1954 with Bruno Coquatrix as executive director.
-Since the 1960s, it has been a popular venue for rock bands.
+Since the 1960s it has been a popular venue for rock bands.

 The Olympia was threatened with demolition in the early 1990s, but saved by a preservation order.
 Inevitably included in a group of buildings that were part of an extensive renovation project, the entire edifice was demolished and rebuilt in 1997.
 The venue's facade and its interior were preserved.
 Vivendi acquired the Olympia in 2001 and it remains a popular venue.
 The venue is easily recognized by the giant white-on-red glowing letters announcing its name.

 History

 Origins

-In 1880, the entrepreneur Joseph Oller purchased grounds and converted them into a horse racing venue.
+In 1880, the entrepreneur Josep Oller purchased grounds and converted them into a horse racing venue.
 In 1882, he created innovative mechanisms to interact the exit of the horses with the distribution of tickets.

 In 1888, with the money earned from these investments, he imported a wooden roller coaster from England.
 In the same year, Oller collaborated with Charles Zidler to build the roller coaster in the courtyard on 28 Boulevard des Capucines in the 9th arrondissement of Paris, near the Opéra Garnier, at the time of Baron Haussmann's urban renovation.
 Named the Montagnes Russes, it would be considered one of the first wider amusement parks in history.
 In 1889, Oller and Zidler co-founded the Moulin Rouge in Pigalle.

 In 1892, the Prefect of Police feared a conflagration and ordered the Montagnes Russes closure and ban.
 It was then demolished.
 In that year, supervised by architect Léon Carle, a steel building foundation was constructed and erected in the same place.
 The interior fittings were conceived by decorators and painters Charles Toché, Marcel Jambon, and Etienne Cornellier.
 It contained panels in Sarreguemines' faience, and the murals highlighted painting technique marouflage, illustrating English castles and landscapes, echoing the dominant popular style.
 The Baccarat crystal glass company created the girandoles and chandeliers, while the electrical installation work was carried out by the company Eclairage Electrique.
 Oller's primary intention was to propose a defining location of luxury and glamor in Paris.